TylerByte666/junior-frontend-challenge/README.md

 1. Clone this repository
 2. Run `npm install` for initial dependencies
 3. Complete the outlined challenge
-4. Push your updated app to your GitHub repository
+4. Push your updated app to your own GitHub repository
 5. Inform us via email about your completion with your repository link

 ## 🤝 Next Steps